-About half of Justice's current healthcare fraud caseload involves home healthcare allegations, said Peter Carr, a Justice Department spokesman.
-Dombi estimates he's seeing a new indictment or conviction on an almost weekly basis.
+About half of the Justice Department's healthcare fraud caseload involves home care, said Peter Carr, a Justice Department spokesman.
+William Dombi, a vice president at the National Association for Home Care and Hospice, said he's seeing a new indictment or conviction nearly every week.

-Home-care, durable medical equipment, and mental healthcare are the three biggest areas for healthcare fraud, said Marc Smolonsky, a consultant who works on healthcare fraud issues and formerly served as an HHS associate deputy secretary responsible for healthcare fraud operations.
-Home care, he said, is an easy target for fraudsters, who can bill Medicare for many types of services under the umbrella of home care.
+Home care, durable medical equipment and mental healthcare are the three biggest areas for healthcare fraud, said Marc Smolonsky, a consultant who works on fraud issues.
+Home care is an easy target for fraudsters, who can bill Medicare for many types of services under the umbrella of home care.
 “Once you have access to beneficiaries, you can submit all sorts of bills using their beneficiary numbers,” he said.